EM-87/RGBW-31/Documentation/Software.md

 |________________________________________________|

 ```
-### Serial supresion:
+### Serial suppression:
-Serial console uses 49% of the memory, so if you want to add mayor changes on an Atmega 328 without using USB functions supress it.
+Serial console uses 49% of the memory, so if you want to add mayor changes on an Atmega 328 without using USB functions suppress it.

-### EEPROM Maping:
+### EEPROM Mapping:

 | Sector |    Function    |
 | :----: | :------------- |